AnggaR96s/Reforestation/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## What do you call a nervous javelin thrower?
+Shakespeare.